Interested in working with me? Then please read this and send me an email.

-In Fall 2016, I will join Cornell University's School of Operations Research and Information Engineering as an Assistant Professor.
+I am an assistant professor in Cornell University's School of Operations Research and Information Engineering.

 I am interested in algorithms, particularly for solving continuous optimization problems.
 Lately, I have been thinking about large-scale problems which are big enough that a single computer, like my laptop, cannot solve them easily.
 Usually, I find these problems in machine learning, signal processing, and statistics.

 For up-to-date citation counts, see my Google Scholar page.

 I have several papers and preprints on optimization algorithms, some of which are published in SIAM Journal on Optimization; four of these papers determine the speed of first-order optimization algorithms ,,,; four of these papers introduce new first-order operator-splitting schemes ,,,; and one of these papers introduces a fast algorithm for projecting on the ordered-weighted l1 norm ball (also called the sorted l1 norm) .

 I have three papers on Air Traffic Management published in Journal of Aerospace Systems, Journal of Dynamical Systems and Control, and Transportation Research Part C: Emerging Technologies; one is a survey on mathematical tools in air traffic management ; and the other two contain algorithms for scheduling aircraft landings in terminal airspace .